miholeus/import-to-1password/README.md

-# KeePass XML to 1Password CSV converter
+# KeePass/MacPass XML to 1Password CSV converter

 Migrate your KeePass(X)/MacPass data to 1Password 6: Export your KeePass(X)/MacPass data to XML,
 use this script to convert it to a CSV, and then import the CSV into